jacopofar/godot-tilegame/diary.md

 Let's add some obstacle to the map: in Tiled we add another layer to have objects and a background blend together.
 Then we can put some obstacle like a stack of wood.
 Then, click on Edit Tileset and add a collision to this tile.

 Save the map in Tiled and play the game in Godot, you now have the collision with the wood pile!

+There's a last step to conclude the basic setup, and it is the camera: if you move the character out of the screen you'll notice it keeps moving but the camera doesn't.

+To do this add a Camera2D object to the Player scene, and ensure its property `Current` is on (by default is not).
+Then you probably want to set the `drag margin` properties to on as well, so the camera will move only when the character is a bit outside the center, not all the time, which is nicer for the human playing the game.